-18TH AND 19TH CENTURY CANADIAN SILVERSMITHS
+18TH AND 19TH CENTURY CANADIAN SILVERSMITHS and Marks

-English Colonial Period (post-1760): Montreal gradually took over as the center of silversmithing in Canada although there were also a number of silversmiths in Ontario and the Atlantic provinces.
-English styles became the norm and silversmiths began to use English-style maker’s marks: typically their initials in a rectangular outline.
-These marks were occasionally accompanied by “Montreal”, “Quebec” or “H”, “HN” or “HNS” for Halifax.
-By the early 19th century it was common for Canadian silversmiths marks to include pseudo marks that resembled British hallmarks, like sovereign’s heads, lions.
-These silversmiths generally had small shops, did most of their work by hand and were less likely to employ the expensive dies and castings that were common in Europe.
+Following the British conquest, Montreal gradually eclipsed Quebec as the primary hub of silversmithing, though active makers could also be found in Ontario and the Atlantic provinces.
+English styles became the prevailing aesthetic, and marking conventions shifted to the English model: typically featuring the maker’s initials in a rectangular outline.
+These marks were occasionally accompanied by location names (e.g., “Montreal,” “Quebec,” or “H,” “HN,” or “HNS” for Halifax).
+By the early 19th century, it was common for Canadian silversmiths to incorporate pseudo marks—symbols that visually resembled British hallmarks, such as the sovereign’s head or the lion passant.
+These silversmiths generally operated small, specialized workshops, performing the majority of their work by hand.
+They were less likely to employ the expensive casting and die-stamping methods common in European factories.

 Antique Canadian Silver Claret Jug Savage and Lyman- JH Tee Antiques